Why Global PE Investors Are Betting Big On India’s Hospital Sector – Outlook Business

 The participation of multiple global investors reflects growing confidence in focused healthcare models, where specialised segments such as maternity care offer predictable demand, strong branding and stable unit economics.

-India’s hospital industry is entering a new investment cycle after years of balance sheet consolidation, operational restructuring and capacity optimisation, according to a report by Mirae Asset Sharekhan cited by The Economic Times.
+India’s hospital industry is entering a new investment cycle after years of balance sheet consolidation, operational restructuring and capacity optimisation, according to a report by Mirae Asset Sharekhan cited by ET.

 EY-Parthenon report data reinforces this shift in momentum.
 Amit Gupta, Partner – Healthcare and Life Sciences Investment Banking, EY said, “Investor interest in healthcare remains robust, reflected in sustained buyouts, strategic acquisitions and private equity investments across hospitals, diagnostics and specialty care in Q2FY26.”